wdporter/i-am-that-vuepress/4-real-world-is-beyond-the-mind/readme.md

 >The real world is beyond the mind’s ken; we see it through the net of our desires, divided into pleasure and pain, right and wrong, inner and outer.
 To see the universe as it is, you must step beyond the net.
 It is not hard to do so, for the net is full of holes.

 **Questioner:**&ensp;On several occasions the question was raised as to whether the universe is subject to the law of causation, or does it exist and function outside the law.
-You seem to hold the view that it is uncaused, that everything, however small, is uncaused, arising and disappearing for no known reason whatsoever.
+You seem to hold the view that it is uncaused; that everything, however small, is uncaused — arising and disappearing for no known reason whatsoever.

 **Maharaj:**&ensp;Causation means succession in time of events in space, the space being physical or mental.
 Time, space and causation are mental categories, arising and subsiding with the mind.